joaomlourenco/aidisclose/README.md

 ## Taxonomy Reference

-The package supports the complete GAIDeT taxonomy with 50+ task identifiers across 8 categories:
+The package supports the complete GAIDeT taxonomy with 50+ task identifiers across 8 categories.
+The list below is incomplete and for illustrative purposes.
+***Full list**: See [aidisclose-doc.pdf](aidisclose-doc.pdf), Section 3.

 | Category                 | Example Keys                          | Tasks                                                        |
 | ------------------------ | ------------------------------------- | ------------------------------------------------------------ |